 February 14, 1722

-Birth of Georg Christian Füchsel (1722-1773) in Ilmenau, Germany.
+Birth of Georg Christian Füchsel (1722-1773), a German physician and geologist, in Ilmenau, Germany.
 Füchsel originated the concept of stratigraphic formations in geology.

 February 14, 1830